Relief from Joint and Several Liability § 6015

 How To Request Relief

 The IRS is required to inform the spouse (or former spouse) if taxpayer requests innocent spouse relief or separation of liability and to allow the spouse (or former spouse) to participate in the determination of the amount of relief from liability.
-You should inform your client that the IRS will attempt to contact his or her former spouse and advise him or her of the request for relief.
+You should inform your client that the IRS will attempt to contact her former spouse and advise him of the request for relief.
 To protect victims of domestic abuse, the IRS has adopted several measures.
 You should consult the IRS web site in this situation and write on the top of Form 8857 “Potential Domestic Abuse Case.”